nguyensjsu/su18-202-tech-freaks/README.md

 - Create necessary classes in the library and followed test-driven development
 - Implement REST API to perform GET, POST actions necessary for the project.
-- Wire-frame the UI for the Create Account and Login screens.
+- Wire-frame the UI for the Create Account and Login screens and update password Acreens.
-- Design the Android UI for My Part.

 ### User Interface
 ### Cloud Deployment